UmmaGohil/Running-App-Web/README.md

 # 🏃‍♀️Running App UI

-After becoming annoyed at the couch to 5k app I built my own Running app.
-This web app enables uers to add, edit and view running routines and was built for my own personal use and not to impress anyone, hence a few bugs you may encounter.
+This web app enables uers to add, edit and view running routines.

 ### 📋Aims of App